Malawi Parliamentary Women's Caucus: History

 In the 2025 elections in Malawi, the number of women in parliament increased from 40 to 48, however the total number of seats in the assembly had increased by over 30.
 The number had increased but the percentage remained a similar figure at about 20%.
+The MPs included Mary Maulidi Khembo who was a DPP politician representing the Neno South constituency.
+She was elected to be the new chair of the Women's Caucus in November 2025.
+She will serve for two years.
+Grace Kwelepeta became the secretary of the Caucus.